WalkingPal/walking-pal-web/.docs/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at info.walkingpal@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting project maintainer at ashutosh@walkingpal.in.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an